 Aruba trebling capacity with two new Milan data centres

-Aruba’s data centre A (DC-A) opened in October last year in the Global Cloud Data Center campus near Milan with a total surface area of 17,500 square metres, and a net surface area dedicated to servers reaching 10,000 square metres spread across 10 independent data rooms.
+Aruba’s data center A (DC-A) opened in October last year in the Global Cloud Data Center campus near Milan with a total surface area of 17,500 square metres, and a net surface area dedicated to servers reaching 10,000 square metres spread across 10 independent data rooms.

 According to the company, the facility is now on the verge of being completely booked up, bringing cause to the new investment which will treble the current capacity.